smoge/superfomus/README.md

 		//p.play

-		f.put(p.asStream, 40) // put the next 40 Events in our Fomus object
+Put the next 40 Events in our Fomus object:

-		f.write
+		f.put(p.asStream, 40)

-		f.makeLy // make and show a Lilypond Score
+Make and show a Lilypond Score

+		f.ly

-		f.qt = false // if you want to round to halftones f.makeLy
+If you want to round to halftones

+		f.qt = false
+		f.ly

-		f.makeMidi // make a MIDI file
+Make a MIDI file

+		f.midi

-		f.makeXml // make a MusicXML file
+Make a MusicXML file

+		f.xml

 Another example: